karmic64/KokonoePlayer/README.md

 ```c
 void kn_play();
 ```
 Run this routine once per VBlank to play music.
+On the Z80 variant this does nothing, but it is recommended that you call it anyway so you can easily switch between the 68k and Z80 variants without having to modify any code.

 ### kn_volume
 ```c